syedumerahmedcode/springboot-test-tutorial/README.md

 **JUnit 5 = JUnit Platform + JUnit Jupiter + JUnit Vintage**

-These are described briefly in the foloowing sections.
+These are described briefly in the following sections.

-## Explanation Junit Platform
+## Explanation JUnit Platform

 - To be defined.

-## Explanation Junit Jupiter
+## Explanation JUnit Jupiter

 - To be defined.

-## Explanation Junit Vintage
+## Explanation JUnit Vintage

 - To be defined.